 What is Ericsson?

 Ericsson is one of the world’s largest suppliers of network technologies.
-This Swedish company was the first to launch a commercial 2G network and continues to work in the 5G field.
-Its primary task is to create network infrastructures and technologies for various types of wireless communication and the Internet of Things.
+This Swedish company was the first to launch a commercial 2G network and continues to work on 5G.
+Its primary task is to develop network infrastructure and technologies for various wireless communications and the Internet of Things.
 The company supplies equipment to many cellular operators, such as T-Mobile, Verizon, and AT&T.

 1876 - 1883

-After its foundation, the company used an oval mark containing vital information: the name, location, and address.
+After its founding, the company used an oval mark that contained vital information: the name, location, and address.

 1883 – 1918

-Then, a circular logo appeared in the form of a sun with triangular rays.
+Then, a circular logo appeared as a sun with triangular rays.
 Thin lines inside it indicate the company’s field of activity.
 The primary colors are beige and red.

 1918 – 1942